 - 1 lemon zest of half a lemon, juice or 1 whole lemon

-When the potatoes have cooled, mix the créme fraîche, olive oil, garlic lemon zest and juice.
-If you don't have créme fraîche, substitute with a mixture of half cream cheese and half sour cream or greek yogurt.
+- When the potatoes have cooled, mix the créme fraîche, olive oil, garlic lemon zest and juice.
 Season with salt and pepper.

-Place the potatoes in a bowl and mix the créme fraîche mixture with the potatoes.
-Top with capers and kale or swiss chard.
+- Place the potatoes in a bowl and mix the créme fraîche mixture with the potatoes.
+Top with capers, red onion and fresh chives or dill.
 Adjust the seasoning if need be.